Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "You’re askin’ *entirely* the wrong man.
 Shit, you probably know better than me."

-"...No...uh, um..."
+"...No... uh, um..."
 Shit.
 How would he broach the subject - ?

 "Good, hard, as long and as much as you can stand.
 You gotta compete with *me* after all!"